cdisc-org/DataExchange-ODM-LinkML/docs/Branching.md

   Type:
     name: Type
     description: Type of page for page references indicated in the PageRefs attribute.
+    comments:
+    - 'Required

+      enum values:(Exclusive | Parallel)

+      The TargetTransition element must provide a reference to a ConditionDef when the value of Type is "Exclusive".'
     from_schema: http://www.cdisc.org/ns/odm/v2.0
     rank: 1000
     alias: Type
     owner: Branching
     domain_of:
+    - TranslatedText
     - PDFPageRef
     - Standard
     - StudyEventDef